 Imagine being in charge of a vibrant community where members are in touch with one another and constantly creating new ideas and initiatives.
 Full of life and no need for you to constantly push for activity!
 It does not have to be a dream, it just needs a functioning system.

-How can you as a community manager provide for more diverse activities?
+How can you as a community manager provide more diverse activities and encourage engagement?

-Useful frameworks such as CMX’s Community Engagement Cycle help build a solid foundation for your community.
+Frameworks such as CMX’s Social Identity Cycle help build a solid foundation for your community.
 In order to permanently fill this structure with life through a variety of activities, I have developed what I call the “CHAI” framework.

 At the Facebook Communities Summit Europe in London in February 2018, I first introduced this framework to a larger audience as part of the Community Engagement Workshop.
 The participants were very impressed by its simplicity and transparency, and encouraged me to illustrate the model’s workings in an article.